arthurlch/RailsBnB/README.md

 ## Project
 This project was made to desmontrate how CRUD operation can be done with Ruby on Rails and React, monolith.

+Features :
+User signup, login, signout.
+User can upload property.
+User can make a booking.
+User can modify its properties.

 ## Getting Started